ataastar/interrogator-web/README.md

  -  npm install
  -  npm run start:webpack
  -  Open a browser window and navigate to http:\\\\localhost:8080 to access the app.

+TODO tasks
+ - refactor the equal.
+It should be more grade: full equal, non case sensitive equal, character equals without glyph, ...